 Sue: I like the way they’ve used the old music.
 It takes me right back.

 Me: Well, it has been a couple of months since you last heard it.
 You must be overwhelmed by nostalgia.

 Sue: That was fun.
-The plot was a bit silly, and the direction was appalling, but I really enjoyed it.
-As a Doctor Who story it left a lot to be desired, but as a celebratory romp, it did the job.
-It helps if you’re drunk, though.
+The plot was a bit silly, and the direction was appalling, but I enjoyed it.
+As a Doctor Who story it left a lot to be desired, but as a celebratory romp, it definitely did the job.
+It probably helps if you’re drunk, though.

 Me: Would you like me to show you the Special Edition?
-It’s got new effects and a 5.1 score and…
+It’s got new special effects and a 5.1 soundtrack…

-Sue: No. You’ve had you chance.
-I’m not going to watch stuff twice.
+Sue: No. You had your chance.
+I’m not going to watch anything twice.
 I don’t care how much I enjoyed it, I’ve got better things to do.